Retirement Planning

 • You are married and have a combined provisional income more than $44,000 per year

 At Asset Preservation Tax & Retirement Services, we emphasize the importance of tax planning as part of a holistic retirement plan.
-You may be able to avoid crossing those income thresholds by utilizing a tax-advantaged account like a Roth IRA, which allows for tax-free withdrawals in retirement.
-Talk with your financial advisor to create an efficient plan that minimizes the taxes you’ll pay.
+You may avoid crossing income thresholds with a tax-advantaged account like a Roth IRA, which allows tax-free withdrawals in retirement.
+Talk with your financial advisor to create an efficient plan that reduces the taxes you’ll pay.

 Stewart Willis is the founder and president of Asset Preservation Wealth & Tax, a financial planning firm in Phoenix, Arizona.
 Investment advisory services offered through Foundations Investment Advisors, LLC, an SEC registered investment adviser.